exercism/java/exercises/concept/calculator-conundrum/.docs/hints.md

 ## 1. Implement the method calculate to support a few basic operations

-- Use a `switch` statement to match different operations and implement them using the `SimpleOperation` class.
+- Use a `switch` statement to match different operations.

 ## 2. Handle illegal operations